red-green-coding/findclass-gradle-plugin/README.md

      `--- file:/Users/abendt/.caches/modules-2/files-2.1/org.apache.commons/commons-lang3/3.11/68e9a6adf7cf8eb7e9d31bbc554c7c75eeaac568/commons-lang3-3.11.jar
 ```

-By default `findClass` will search all Gradle configurations.
-You can use the property `-Pfc.configurations=...` to limit the configurations that should be searched.
+By default `resolveClass` will search all Gradle configurations.
+You can use the option `--configurations=...` to limit the configurations that should be searched.
 Example usage:
-`-Pfc.configurations=compileClasspath,runtimeClasspath`.
+`--configurations=compileClasspath,runtimeClasspath`.

-### searchClass
+### scanConfigurations

-The plugin adds the task `searchClass` that can tell you from which JARs contain a given Java class.
-Use the property `-Pfc.searchClass` to specify a pattern.
+The plugin adds the task `scanConfigurations` that can tell you from which JARs contain a given Java class.
+Use the property `--pattern` to specify a pattern.
 Check the [PatternFilterable API docs](https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/util/PatternFilterable.html) for the syntax.
 Note: the pattern must also match the `.class` extension!
-In contrast to the [findClass](#findclass) task `searchTask` will scan all available `*.jar` archives.
+In contrast to the [resolveClass](#resolveclass) task `scanConfigurations` will scan all available `*.jar` archives.
 This means the same class might be found in separate locations.
-Use the `findClass` task to determine which class will be effectively used.
+Use the `resolveClass` task to determine which class will be effectively used.

-`gradle searchClass -Pfc.searchClass=**/StringUtils.*`
+`gradle scanConfigurations -Ppattern=**/StringUtils.*`

 ```
-> Task :searchClass
+> Task :scanConfigurations
 search class with pattern '**/StringUtils.*'
 +--- compileClasspath
 |    `--- /Users/abendt/.caches/modules-2/files-2.1/org.apache.commons/commons-lang3/3.11/68e9a6adf7cf8eb7e9d31bbc554c7c75eeaac568/commons-lang3-3.11.jar